Specializing in Impact Resistant Windows

 Impact resistant glass has many advantages over standard glass.
 While the initial cost is higher, the benefits should be considered a long term investment in your improving your home.

-- Your home's resale value will be much higher.
-This allows the average house to recuperate almost 75% of the initial cost to install residential impact glass.
+- This allows the average house to recuperate almost 75% of the initial cost to install residential impact glass.

-- Impact resistant glass absorbs sound.
-This will make your home much quieter by eliminating outside noises.
+- This will make your home much quieter by eliminating outside noises.

-- The biggest advantage is safety and security from hurricanes.
-Impact resistant glass will protect your home from dangerous storms, without the need to install shutters.
+- Impact resistant glass will protect your home from dangerous storms, without the need to install shutters.

 If you are just considering standard, non-impact resistant windows, Newman Windows & Doors encourages you to get a quote for impact resistant glass as well.
 Furthermore, check with your insurance agent; you may have additional savings on your homeowners policy premium with impact resistant glass.